Manage safety settings in Messages

 On your iPhone or iPad: Go to Settings > Messages, then turn iMessage on or off.

-On your Mac using macOS 13 or later: Open Messages , choose Messages > Settings, click iMessage, then click Sign out.
+On your Mac with macOS 13 or later: Open Messages , choose Messages > Settings, click iMessage, then click Sign out.
 Confirm you want to sign out, then click Sign out again.

-On your Mac using macOS 12 or earlier: Open Messages , choose Messages > Settings, click iMessage, then click Sign out.
+On your Mac with macOS 12 or earlier: Open Messages , choose Messages > Settings, click iMessage, then click Sign out.
 Confirm you want to sign out, then click Sign out again.

 Turn read receipts on and off